aut0poietic/wp-starter-kit/README.md

 +   grunt tasks are in the root of the `grunt` folder.
 +   grunt task options are in the `grunt/options` folder.

-The structure is fairly flexible, and you should be able to add additional tasks and options or exit the existing elements at will.
+The structure is fairly flexible, and you should be able to add additional tasks and options or edit the existing elements at will.
 But the nuts and bolts of using grunt is far beyond the scope of this readme.
 The best tutorial (IMO) is from [Chris Coyier on 24 Ways](http://24ways.org/2013/grunt-is-not-weird-and-hard/).
 You can also view his [screen cast](http://css-tricks.com/video-screencasts/130-first-moments-grunt/)